 By this metric, in Washington, the best car insurance companies are Mutual of Enumclaw, Allied, and PEMCO.
 These top three insurers have well below average complaint index numbers, which indicate that they get fewer complaints compared to other companies their size.
 Amica and State Farm, two of our cheap auto insurance companies in Washington, fared better than average.

 |Rank||Company||Total Written Premiums||Market Share||Complaint Index|

 |1||Mutual of Enumclaw||$91,307,045||2.34%||0.22|

 *Note that we've consolidated the individual underwriters under their corporate parent or marketing group.
 For example, QBE consists of auto insurance underwritten by Unigard Insurance Company and QBE Insurance Corporation.

-We obtained quotes for insuring a 2010 Toyota Camry owned by each of our four benchmark drivers.
-Our sample motorists all have good credit and and they've opted for basic coverage.
-In a typical year, our hypothetical drivers log about 10 miles a day, and 12,000 miles in their vehicle, which is primarily used to commute to and from work.
-Our drivers have no accidents or traffic incidents or tickets in the past 5 years.
-Here are the four profiles:
+We obtained quotes for insuring a 2011 Toyota Camry owned by our benchmark driver, a single 30 year old male.
+Our sample motorist has good credit, a clean driving record with no accidents or traffic incidents or tickets in the last five years, and and has opted to receive full coverage.
+In a typical year, our hypothetical driver logs about 12,000 miles in his vehicle, which is primarily used to commute to and from work.

 Surveyed auto insurance costs in Washington are for illustrative purposes only and actual quotes will vary based on your physical residence, driving history, and other factors.